duke-malaria-collaboratory/BRAVA/README.md

 ATTATAAATATCCAGCTGTTTATGATGACAAAGATAAAAAGTGTCATATATTATATATTG
 ```

-The AMA uniqueSeqs_final_censored file looked like this:
+The AMA unique_seqs_final_censored file looked like this:
 ```
 >Seq1
 GTAAAGGTATAATTATTGAGAATTCAAATACTACTTTTTTAAAACCGGTAGCTACGGGAAATCAAGATTTAAAAGATGGAGGTTTTGCTTTTCCTCCAACAAATCCTCTTATATCACCAATGACATTAAATGGTATGAGAGATTTTTATAAAAATAATGAATATGTAAAAAATTTAGATGAATTGACTTTATGTTCAAGACATGCAGGAAATATGAATCCAGATAATGATGAAAATTCAAATTATAAATATCCAGCTGTTTATGATGACAAAGATAAAAAGTGTCATATATTATATATTG